Vegetarian Tortellini Soup

 - Just before serving, add in the frozen tortellini and cook for 4-5 minutes, or until the pasta is tender.
 Scoop into bowls and, grate a little Pecorino Romano cheese on top.

 - You may need to add a little salt and pepper, depending on your marinara sauce.

-We topped ours with a blend of shredded Asiago, Fontina, Provolone and Parmesan which made it extra cheesy and delicious.
+We topped our soup with a blend of shredded Asiago, Fontina, Provolone, and Parmesan which made it extra cheesy and delicious.

 Mmm, warm, comforting, and still somewhat healthy!
 This vegetarian tortellini soup makes the perfect weeknight meal!